risechain/pevm/README.md

 ### Beta TODO

 - Optimize concurrent data structures to maximize CPU cache and stack memory.
-- Optimize the scheduler, thread workers, and synchronization based on common block scenarios.
+- Optimize the scheduler, worker threads, and synchronization based on common block scenarios.
 - More granular memory locations (like breaking `AccountInfo` down into `balance`, `nonce`, and `code`) to avoid false positive dependencies.
 - Add pre-provided metadata from a statically analysed mempool or upstream nodes.
 - Write custom memory allocators for the whole execution phase and the multi-version data structure.
 Early experiments with `jemalloc`, `mimalloc`, and `snmalloc` show potential up to 50% improvements.
 This is understandable when we optimize to the microseconds.